Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - The Monster chase() function now works nondeterministically to add some randomness to their movements.
 Previously, they would consistently move in the same pattern which could block the player's path constantly.
 - Added IncendiaryInfuser enemy, Incendiary affliction, and ActiveFireBomb trap
 - Changed Monster extraDeathEffects to check for the Incendiary affliction
+- Fixed a bug that could allow the player to cheese the game by pausing and unpausing repeatedly.
+If the player pauses, the level timer is not unscheduled but is instead paused.
+It is unpaused when the player unpauses.